What is a Spent Conviction?

 A word of warning: please do not think that a spent conviction is the panacea to protecting your record.
 Those who receive spent convictions will still have those matters populated on their criminal record when attending court.

 Looking at the table in Part 3 of the Act, it is clear there are several exceptions where a spent conviction will become relevant, most notably concerning employment relating to working with children, employment in areas of government and law enforcement and firearms licensing.
-To here to read more about avoiding a criminal record.
+See here to read more about avoiding a criminal record.

 Offences for breaching the Act